[5 Minute Read]

 - BICSI: BICSI (Building Industry Consulting Services International) provides best practices around data center design.
 It complements the previous standards and addresses several subjects not covered by TIA.
 Most importantly, they issue RCDD (Registered Communications Distribution Designer) certifications.

-Why does structured cabling even matter?
 It keeps you connected.
-Most of the technology you use is supported by structured cabling: Wi-Fi, VoIP, DAS, security cameras, audio visual systems, IoT sensors, and the list keeps growing.
-Following standards ensures that these technologies operate as designed when connected to the system.
+Most of the technology you use is supported by structured cabling: Wi-Fi, VoIP, DAS, security cameras, audio visual systems, IoT sensors, voice and data cabling, and the list keeps growing.
+Following standards ensures that these technologies operate as designed when connected.

 Q: Should I use Cat5E, Cat6, Cat6A, or Fiber?

-Copper cable comes in many different flavors, but the most common are Cat5E, Cat6, and Cat6A.
+Copper cable comes in many flavors, but the most common for structured cabling installations are Cat5E, Cat6, and Cat6.
 The speed, frequency, and cost increase with each level.
-According to TIA recommendations, Cat5E is legacy, Cat6 is the minimum, and Cat6A is recommended.

 Bicsi and Belden's Cat6A cable recommendations